Electrical Safety, Residential

 Do These Detectors Really Expire?

-Just like any device ran with an electrical circuit, carbon monoxide detectors expire when the sensitivity of the sensor’s components dull because of its exposure to the gas for a long time.
+Just like any device run by an electrical circuit, carbon monoxide detectors expire when the sensitivity of the sensor’s components dulls because of exposure to the gas over time.
+Many people ask, “do carbon monoxide detectors expire?” and “do carbon monoxide detectors go bad?”
+The answer is yes—sensors gradually lose accuracy.

-The estimated time frame is usually five to seven years, but newly-manufactured models can reach up to 10 years.
+The estimated time frame is usually five to seven years, but newly manufactured models can reach up to 10 years.
+If you are wondering how long they last or how long are carbon monoxide detectors good for, check your model’s documentation to confirm the exact range.

 Moreover, all detectors manufactured before 2013 should probably reach expiration by now.